 The COVID-19 pandemic clarified the state of risk-readiness for each organization’s supply chain with absolute clarity, for better or worse.
 Global professional services company Accenture reported that 75 percent of companies had negative or strongly negative impacts on their business.
 Many enterprises’ lack of supplier resilience was made evident by production disruptions and shortages.
 Most enterprises found their supply chains deficient in some aspects—with the pain lasting long enough that it’s unlikely to fade in the memory any time soon.
-As a result, the next 10 years will see a rise in risk management-related implementations to help not only tighten up supplier risk, but also other aspects of supply chain performance including formalized contingency sourcing, an insistence on increased supplier and materials visibility, actionable data analytics, scenario modelling and closer collaboration in general with those suppliers, facilities and carriers who make production possible.
+As a result, the next 10 years will see a rise in risk management-related implementations to help not only tighten up supplier risk, but also other aspects of supply chain performance including formalized contingency sourcing, an insistence on increased supplier and materials visibility, actionable data analytics, scenario modeling and closer collaboration in general with those suppliers, facilities and carriers who make production possible.

 By 2030, more enterprises worldwide will profit from greater visibility into, and tighter collaboration with, trading partners across the supply chain.
 Much of this value will come from the continued maturation of two different efforts: 1.
 Tighter digital integration with suppliers and 2.
 More efficient development of suppliers as win-win partners.

-When it comes to supplier integration, old school adversarial models of asymmetric information exchange will continue to fall by the wayside as the advantages of real-time insights, vendor-managed inventory, predictive analytics, automated transactions, electronic invoicing and more foster greater digital collaboration among enterprises.
+When it comes to supplier integration, old-school adversarial models of asymmetric information exchange will continue to fall by the wayside as the advantages of real-time insights, vendor-managed inventory, predictive analytics, automated transactions, electronic invoicing and more foster greater digital collaboration among enterprises.
 In terms of more effective management, procurement professionals will be able to more effectively collect and analyze supplier data to make more accurate assessments—and better decisions—regarding vendor models, pricing, incentives, risk and areas in which they might need additional support.

 Observations earlier this year by global consulting firm Ernst & Young propose that organizations can save between 3 and 5 percent on medium-term initiatives such as implementing a more strategic approach toward supplier evaluation, and another 6 to 8 percent on longer-term supply chain initiatives such as implementing digital spend management and advanced analytics.